 Social media marketing requires both strategy and creativity.
 While it may seem overwhelming, its importance cannot be overstated.
 It’s so important that >around 92% of marketers

 use social media as part of their marketing efforts.
 In addition to that, 78% of salespeople engaged in social

 media are outselling their peers who aren’t.
 Plus, its benefits extend far beyond increasing sales.

 However, not all businesses are aware of the benefits of social media marketing.
-In fact, 50% of small businesses aren’t using social media to promote their business.
-That’s an alarming number.
-Even more concerning is that an additional 25% don't plan to use social media in the future either.
+In fact, nearly 40% of small businesses don't use social media

 - Growing your brand awareness: Social media marketing will make it easy to spread the word about your products and mission.